mehranj73/antlr_tutorial/README.md

 ANTLR sample in Kotlin

-Use `gradlew GenerateGrammarSource` command or its task to generate grammr.
+Use `gradlew GenerateGrammarSource` command or its task to generate grammar.